MCreator/MCreator/plugins/mcreator-localization/help/default/item/when_right_clicked_block.md

 If the procedure doesn't return any value, the result action type will be PASS.

-If you want the "When right clicked" procedure to be only called when entity right clicks in the air with this item, this procedure should always return SUCCESS/CONSUME.
+If you want the "${l10n.t("elementgui.common.event_right_clicked_air")}" procedure to be only called when entity right clicks in the air with this item, this procedure should always return SUCCESS/CONSUME.